 Are bioluminescent animals found only in the ocean?

 No. There are luminescent land animals, but they are relatively rare compared to those in the ocean.
 If you live east of the U.S. continental divide you may be familiar with the dusk displays of fireflies during the summer.

 There are so-called railroad worms in South and Central America, which are actually beetle larvae.
 Their name comes from the rows of green and red lights coming from each body segment.
 Some mushrooms glow, as does a land snail from Malaysia, and some earthworms, millipedes, centipedes, and nematodes.

 With the exception of one animal related to a clam, there are no luminescent freshwater animals.

 So in general bioluminescence on land and in freshwater is rare compared to its occurrence in the ocean.
 We can only guess at why luminescence does not occur in freshwater environments.
 There are freshwater habitats with low light levels like in the deep sea but with no bioluminescence.
 Perhaps there is a chemical requirement that is missing?
 It is easier to study something that exists than something that doesn’t, so we know much more about why there is bioluminescence in the ocean than why there isn’t bioluminescence in lakes and rivers.

 What is the function of bioluminescence?

-Bioluminescence is important only if it is detected by other organisms.
+Bioluminescence is light emission with an ecological context – to be detected by other organisms and change their behavior.
 While there are different functions of light emission, and animals can use their light for more than one function, the uses of bioluminescence can be grouped into several main types: